devHybrid0306/Rick-and-Morty-web/README.md

-# Getting Started with Create React App
+# Rick and Morty characters

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was built by Typescript, React.js, Redux and Styled-components.

+It consists of two pages: Main Page to show character list and filter, Character Detail page.

 ## Available Scripts